-Forget compact towers.
+Forget about compact towers.
 A team of enthusiasts has built a functional PC of colossal size, large enough for a person to walk inside.
-It's not a mockup; it's a real system with 18,000 GB of RAM and 12,000 watts of cooling that maintains 25 degrees internal temperature.
+It's not a model; it's a real system with 18,000 GB of RAM and a cooling system of 12,000 watts that maintains 25 degrees internal temperature.
 The power consumption is monstrous, and the electricity bill can exceed one hundred euros per month.

 A beast of silicon and liquid cooling 🖥️